the-other-mariana/paparelo/01272022/README.md

 ![img](res/17.png)

-There exists a cliassification for the type of processing that we can execute.
+There exists a classification for the type of processing that we can execute.
 This classification based on the type of processing is called **Flynn's Taxonomy**.
 This taxonomy has two dimensions:

 1. Stream of Instructions: has to do with Tasks.
 Tasks are a set of instructions.
 Thus, in the Task dimension, we talk about the **Stream of Instructions**, which represents the horizontal axis of our matrix below.